slds-lmu/yahpo_gym/README.md

 - **Problem Variety**: Optimization problems in YAHPO Gym stem from diverse Hyperparameter Optimization scenarios on tabular as well as image data
 - **Multi-Fidelity**: Allows for simulating low-fidelity approximations to the real target values to simulate multi-fidelity HPO.
-- **Multi-Objective**: Benchmarks usually contain multiple objectives: performance metrics, runtime and memory consumption allowing for multi-objective HPO.
+- **Multi-Objective**: Benchmarks usually contain multiple objectives: performance metrics, runtime and memory consumption allowing for multi-objective and ressource aware HPO.

 YAHPO Gym distinguishes between `scenarios` and `instances`.
 A `scenario` is a collection of `instances` that share the same hyperparameter space.
 In practice, a `scenario` usually consists of a single algorithm fitted on a variety of datasets (= `instances`).